kimogi/meta-homenode/README.md

-# meta-pipump
+# meta-basenode
-Yocto layer for garden pump on RPi.
-SSH, WiFi and GPIOs support.
+Yocto layer for simple image with SSH, WiFi and libgpiod support.

-Use it together with meta-raspberrypi layer.
+Tested with `meta-raspberrypi` layer.
 Add the folowing to your `local.conf`

 ```
 MACHINE = "raspberrypi2"
-DISTRO = "pipump"
+DISTRO = "basenode"
 ```